SWE-Milestone: Evaluating AI Agents on Continuous Software Evolution: Results and Analysis

-Comparing across model families, clear generational improvements emerge: Claude 4.6 models significantly outperform their 4.5 predecessors, and \texttt{GPT 5.3-Codex} substantially improves over both \texttt{GPT 5.2-Codex} and \texttt{GPT 5.2}.
-However, comparing \texttt{GPT 5.2} and \texttt{GPT 5.2-Codex} reveals that Codex-specific optimization may be counterproductive for long-horizon development, where sustained codebase maintenance demands broader analytical capabilities beyond isolated task solving.
+Across model families, generational improvements emerge: Claude 4.6 models significantly outperform their 4.5 predecessors, and \texttt{GPT 5.3-Codex} substantially improves over its predecessors.
+However, the comparison between \texttt{GPT 5.2} and \texttt{GPT 5.2-Codex} suggests that optimization for isolated coding tasks does not necessarily transfer to long-horizon development in this setting, where sustained codebase maintenance demands broader analytical capabilities.
 The three Gemini models achieve comparable scores, with \texttt{Gemini 3 Flash} matching \texttt{Gemini 3 Pro} at one-ninth the cost. \texttt{Gemini 3 Pro} uses the fewest turns, possibly indicating insufficient exploration.
 Figure~\ref{fig:cost-vs-score} visualizes the cost-score trade-off.
-Higher cost does not uniformly translate into higher performance: \texttt{Gemini 3 Pro} and \texttt{Sonnet 4.6} both exceed \$100 per evolution range yet score below \texttt{Opus 4.6} (\$88).
+Higher cost does not uniformly translate into higher performance: \texttt{Gemini 3 Pro} exceeds \$100 per evolution range yet scores below \texttt{Opus 4.6} (\$88), and \texttt{Sonnet 4.6} (\$69) trails \texttt{Opus 4.6} by 6.7 points despite a similar cost tier.
 On the Pareto frontier, \texttt{Gemini 3 Flash} (\$12, 24.2\%) and \texttt{GPT 5.3-Codex} (\$25, 28.9\%) offer the best cost-effectiveness, achieving competitive scores at a fraction of the cost of top-performing models.
-OpenHands trials exhibit notably longer execution times (e.g., 18.49\,h for \texttt{GPT 5.3-Codex}) because its runner permits up to 3{,}000 iterations per milestone with automatic session resumption, allowing the agent to retry extensively when stuck.
+OpenHands trials exhibit notably longer execution times (e.g., 18.75\,h for \texttt{GPT 5.3-Codex}) because its runner permits up to 3{,}000 iterations per milestone with automatic session resumption, allowing the agent to retry extensively when stuck.
 This additional compute does not consistently improve scores: \texttt{Claude Code} with \texttt{Opus 4.6} achieves a comparable score in under 4 hours.

-Additionally, Figure~\ref{fig:model-comparison} compares per-repository performance under both evaluation modes.
+Figure~\ref{fig:model-comparison} compares per-repository performance under both evaluation modes.
 High independent-task performance across all repositories confirms that milestones are individually solvable, indicating that the difficulty stems from long-horizon error accumulation rather than inherent task complexity.
 This effect varies significantly by repository. \texttt{scikit-learn} exhibits the largest degradation: \texttt{Claude Sonnet 4.6} achieves 93.2\% independently but only 21.1\% under continuous evaluation.

 \textbf{Overall, these results highlight that \benchmark{} poses a significant challenge to current frontier models, and reliable long-horizon continuous development remains an open problem.}